cuijiyao01/docker-k8s-training/docker/Exercise 4 - Dockerfiles Extended.md

 ## Step 1: Creating the Dockerfile

 Create an new Dockerfile that starts `FROM golang:1.12-alpine as builder`.
-Note, the `as builder` extensio - it allows you to reference files present at this stage and copy them over to another stage.
+Note, the `as builder` extension - it allows you to reference files present at this stage and copy them over to another stage.
 To prepare for the build, change the `WORKDIR` to `/go/src/` and `COPY` the `wiki.go` file over.

 ## Step 2: Compile wiki.go